Joseph-Luke-04/Program-Synthesis-for-Efficient-ML/README.md

 This project was completed under the supervision of Dr. Jianyi Cheng and Dr. Elizabeth Polgreen.

+We use Syntax-Guided Synthesis (SyGuS) to automatically discover hardware logic.
+The core of the project is an iterative loop that builds a solution by incrementally adding constraints:

 ## Reproducing the Results

 **Prerequisites:**